 The John Tate Professional Development Conference and Awards Ceremony is sponsored by the Office of the Executive Vice President and Provost and the Academic Advising Network.

-The 2025 John Tate Professional Development Conference and Awards Ceremony will be held on March 6, 2025 from 8:30 a.m. to 4:30 p.m. in Coffman Memorial Union.
-The 2025 conference theme will be 'Igniting your Why: Celebrating 40 Years of Purpose, Passion, and Perseverance.'
-We will offer both in-person and online options for attendees, allowing all advisors to reconnect and maintain their connections with the advising community.
+The 2025 John Tate Professional Development Conference and Awards Ceremony took place on March 6, 2025 in Coffman Memorial Union.
+The conference theme was 'Igniting your Why: Celebrating 40 Years of Purpose, Passion, and Perseverance.'
+Conference presentation materials and recordings are posted to the virtual program.